MajorArkwolf/BrutalCompany/README.md

 # BrutalCompany
-Hardcore mod for lethal company
+A hardcore mod for lethal company